 Sleep deprivation can weaken your immunity.
 Learn about common winter sleep disruptors and how to overcome them and get plenty of rest during the winter months.

 Winter is particularly taxing on your immune system.
 Cold and flu viruses abound at this time of year.
-One way to strengthen your body’s defenses against these bugs is to get a good night’s sleep.
+One way to strengthen your body’s defenses against illness is to get a good night’s sleep.

-Though our sleep needs don’t vary much throughout the year from the recommended seven to nine hours nightly, during winter we tend to crave sleep more.
-A reduction in sunlight makes the brain release more of the hormone melatonin, which primes the body for bedtime.
-Yet a number of factors can prevent us from getting the quantity — or quality of sleep we need.
+Although your sleep needs don’t vary much throughout the year from the recommended seven to nine hours nightly, during winter you usually tend to crave more sleep.
+A reduction in sunlight makes the brain release more of the hormone melatonin, which primes your body for bedtime.
+Yet several factors can prevent you from getting the quantity — or quality of sleep — you need.

 Janet O’Dell, RN